imgix/imgix-hygraph/README.md

 1. In your Hygraph Model search for the "Imgix Field" field type and add it to your model.

 2. After adding the field, you can use it like a regular "Asset picker" field.

+## Known limitations

+> [!IMPORTANT]
+> These are known limitations due to the way Hygraph/our app works.
+Please read these carefully before using this app.

+- If you replace an asset's file in Hygraph, it will not update and show the old version instead.
+Please delete the asset completely and create a new one if you want to change the displayed image.

+- Sometimes, fields might get clipped and the button to add or change assets might not be visible.
+Refreshing the page resolves the issue.
+This a rare but known bug for Hygraph apps.
+If the issue still persists after a refresh open an issue.